 Absolutely.
 A mechanic’s lien, when done properly gives certain individuals in the construction industry the right to have a security interest in the property that they have helped to improve.
 The beauty of the mechanic’s lien is that if you are timely and have the right paperwork, you can perfect a lien on property owned by a person or entity with which you have no contractual relationship.
 It is one of the only liens left that you may record at the registry of deeds before obtaining a court’s permission.
 However, the requirements of the Massachusetts Mechanic’s Lien Statute, c, 254, require strict adherence to the documents required to be able to record and perfect a mechanic’s lien and the time in which the lien must be recorded.
 At the Law Offices of Alan M. Cohen LLC, Attorney Alan M. Cohen has nearly three decades working with mechanic’s liens.

-Unfortunately, unlike most other states, a foreign judgment from a sister state court cannot be domesticated by registration.
-This means that we have to file a new suit in Massachusetts to perfect and enforce your judgment.
-The Law Offices of Alan M. Cohen LLC has over three decades of experience in not only domesticating foreign judgments but collecting that judgment as well.
+Prior to April 1, 2019, a foreign judgment from a sister state court could not be domesticated by registration.
+This meant that we had to file a new suit in Massachusetts to perfect and enforce your judgment.

 An ex parte attachment is an attachment sought and obtained from the court without notice to the defendant pursuant to certain Massachusetts Rules of Civil Procedure and Massachusetts General Laws.
 When the facts warrant, the courts may allow a creditor to attach a debtor’s property without notice where there is a sufficient likelihood that if the debtor were to receive notice of the attachment, the debtor would remove or encumber the asset.
 It is not common that a debtor will leave money in a bank account when given notice of a bank attachment.
 The Law Offices of Alan M. Cohen LLC seeks, where appropriate, to attach ex parte the debtor’s bank account through “trustee process” (“bank attachments).